Xeletron/Isaac-Hud/README.md

 A Simple and Stylish HUD for TF2

-I appreciate any kind of feedback, if you have ideas or problems you can contact me at via steam group: http://steamcommunity.com/groups/IsaacHud
+If you want to keep up with updates or have ideas joint the steam group: http://steamcommunity.com/groups/IsaacHud

 # How to Install